 For the present study, we recruited a well-powered sample of singers and instrumentalists, which were comparable with regard to personality, socio-economic background, and objective music perception performance.
 They only differed in two aspects of self-rated musicality: unsurprisingly, singers scored higher on self-rated singing abilities and instrumentalists scored higher on self-rated formal education.
 The latter is because mastering an instrument to the point where one can play in an ensemble arguably takes more formal training than being able to sing in a choir.

-In line with our prediction, vocal emotion recognition performance of singers and instrumentalists did not differ in any condition, with moderate evidence quantified via Baysian analysis.
+In line with our prediction, vocal emotion recognition performance of singers and instrumentalists did not differ in any condition, as supported by Baysian analysis with moderate evidence.
 This finding does not represent a mere absence of effects.
 In fact, we replicated the strong effect of our voice morphing condition on vocal emotion recognition, with F0 contour being relatively more informative than timbre, across all emotions, while performance was still best in the Full condition, where both F0 and timbre information informative.
 The fact that this pattern was found to be highly comparable for singers and instrumentalists suggests similar profiles of vocal emotional processing.

 Although this is precisely what we predicted, we want to address three observations from the literature which may seem incompatible with our findings: First, production and perception is tightly linked in emotional communication (Frühholz & Schweinberger, 2021; Schirmer et al., 2025), so assuming that singers would outperform instrumentalists seems plausible on first sight.
 Note that our findings are not in conflict with the principle notion that there is a strong link between perception and production in auditory communication.
 They simply challenge the assumption that this link is different in singers and instrumentalists, similar to previous studies (Nikjeh et al., 2009).
 Second, and related to the previous point, several studies found correlations between singing abilities and emotion recognition (Correia et al., 2022; Greenspon & Montanaro, 2023; Nussbaum et al., 2024).
 However, all these studies included both singers and instrumentalists.
 So again, we do not argue against such a link per se, but we lack evidence that this is more pronounced in specific groups of musicians.
 In fact, we had predicted a correlation between self-rated singing abilities and emotion recognition as well but failed to find it in the present study.
 We attribute this to potentially decreased variance in our group of amateurs with regard to self-rated musicality in general, because we did find any correlations with these measures.
 Thus, we still agree with the notion from the literature that singing abilities and emotion perception are linked.
 Third, our findings diverge from Thompson et al. (2004), who found that singing lessons may even interfere with vocal emotional processing, but this study had several methodological limitations including a very small sample size.
 With the present, substantially powered design, we do not see any evidence for a disruptive effect of active singing.
 This aligns with the broader literature on protective effects of singing on cognitive and socio-emotional functioning (Moisseinen et al., 2024; Tragantzopoulou & Giannouli, 2025).